OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-64.md

 Our holy and beautiful temple, where our ancestors praised you, has been burned with fire, and all our treasured things have become a ruin.

 ## Isaiah 64:12
-Will you restrain yourself at these things, Lord?
-Will you keep silent and afflict us beyond measure?
+Will you hold back at these things, Lord?
+Will you remain silent and let us suffer beyond measure?